-Word of the battle quickly spread to Huntsville, and within days, filtered down to Morgan County.
+Word of the battle quickly spread to Huntsville, and within days, filtered down into Morgan County.
 Caroline had mentally prepared herself for what she anticipated would happen, but when the first battle finally did take place, she found herself ill-equipped.
-Doing her best to shelter her brood, she realized it was just a matter of time before they heard of the event.
+She did her best to shelter her brood, but realized it was just a matter of time before they learned of the event.

-A week later, she learned that a list of fatalities had been posted, and knew she had to drive to Ben Johnson’s mercantile to have a look, but all the while, her heart felt as though it was breaking.
-She dreaded the list, dreaded the result of the terrible fighting, dreaded what the war might be doing to her home, and especially, dreaded seeing Hiram’s name listed.
-Traveling alone, she reached her destination, climbed down from the wagon, hitched her draft horse, and approached the two-story wooden structure.
-Her ankle boots clunked up the wooden steps and across the porch’s pine slat floorboards with every step she took.
+The following week, she found out that a list of fatalities had been posted, and knew she had to drive to Ben Johnson’s mercantile to have a look, but all the while, her heart felt as though it was breaking.
+She dreaded the list, dreaded the result of the terrible fighting, and especially, dreaded what the war might be doing to her home.
+Going alone, she reached her destination, climbed down from the wagon, hitched her draft horse, and approached the two-story wooden structure, her ankle boots clunking up the wooden steps and across the porch’s floorboards as she walked.
 She pulled the front door open, and a tiny bell above it announced her arrival.
-Upon entering, she saw several others gathered around a notice tacked to a wall.
-Ben Johnson nodded her way.
+As she entered, she saw several others gathered around a notice that had been tacked to the wall.
+Ben Johnson nodded.
 He threw a glance toward the posted list.
 She knew what it meant.

-Slowly, feeling like she was floating, she approached the others, passing by the dry goods, the glass cases displaying pottery, clothing, and sewing notions, and under farm equipment hanging from the ceiling rafters.
-Some of the women were sobbing, covering their faces with handkerchiefs, while others turned away, or stared at her with vacant eyes.
+Slowly, feeling as though she was floating, she passed by the dry goods, glass cases displaying pottery, clothing and sewing notions, and under farm equipment hanging from the ceiling rafters, approaching the others.
+Some of the women were sobbing, covering their faces with handkerchiefs, while others turned away and stared at her with vacant eyes.
 As they drifted off, she stepped toward the ominous poster, held her breath, and forced herself to gaze upon the names.
 When she had reached the bottom, she breathed a sigh of relief.
-Hiram’s name wasn’t on the list, although she recognized one that was.
-Turning toward the counter, she wiped a trickling tear from her cheek, walked over, and requested a copy of the Southern Advocate.
+Hiram’s name wasn’t on the list, although she recognized one who was.
+Turning toward the counter, she wiped a trickling tear from her cheek as she walked over, and requested a copy of the Southern Advocate.

 Initially at a loss for words, Ben cleared his throat.
 “I reckon Hiram’s name ain’t on there,” he finally said.

-The revelation started sinking in.
+The revelation had started sinking in.
 Caroline smiled.
 “No, thankfully not.”

 Ben returned the smile.
 “Right glad to hear it.”
 He handed her a newspaper.
 “The editor of this paper, Mr. William Figures, has a son who’s with your husband’s regiment.”